Pack your binoculars and break out the cargo pants because we’re off to Africa on a luxurious all-gay Kenyan safari!

 To whet your appetite, here are eight highlights of what awaits!

 Kenya will act as the backdrop of this once-in-a-lifetime expedition.
 Imagine endless savannahs, dense forests, soaring mountains and the unique culture of the Batu, Nilotic and Hamitic tribes.

 7. Eat Locally

 A surprising highlight of our all-gay safari will revolve around meals.
-Between daily game drives we’ll return to our luxurious lodgings (See #6) for inspired dining experiences.
-The mane event will be a uniquely Kenyan Bush Barbecue that will act as our farewell dinner.
+Between daily game drives, we’ll return to our luxurious lodgings (See #6) for inspired dining experiences.
+The main event will be a uniquely Kenyan Bush Barbecue that will act as our farewell dinner.

 6. Wake up to Toto’s Africa